-This case was brought by civil society organisations who are concerned that the conditions in Bvumbwe and Kachere prisons are deplorable and not in the best interests of children who are in conflict with the law.
+In 2018, a case was brought by civil society organisations were concerned that the conditions in Bvumbwe and Kachere prisons are deplorable and not in the best interests of children who are in conflict with the law.
 Currently a number of children are detained awaiting trial or serving sentences at Bvumbwe and Kachere prisons even though these facilities are not formally designated as safety homes or reformatory centres.
+Although the Child Care, Protection and Justice Act has been in place since 2010, some of its most critical provisions around child justice have not been consistently implemented.

 The Inspectorate of Prisons in its 2016 report to Parliament noted that Kachere prison “is a health disaster in waiting”.
 The report noted several concerns including a severe shortage of food including days where inmates receive no food, the risk of disease outbreak, the risk of the building collapsing, and a shortage of blankets.
 Regarding Bvumbwe prison, the Inspectorate of Prisons’ report noted that cells were poorly ventilated and toilets inside cells were without running water.
 In contrast, the Mpemba Reformatory Centre in Blantyre, for example, houses only 25 children in a facility that can accommodate 150 children.